 Now that our Wheaten Terrier is approaching ten years of age, we started to wonder whether pet insurance would be a good investment.

-The idea of not having to worry about paying your electric bill in order to save your beloved pet seemed like a good sense of security.
+The idea of not having to worry about paying your electric bill in order to save your beloved pet seemed like a good sense of security. you can even shop for pet insurance online.
 But the more we started to look into it, the more we asked ourselves: Is pet insurance worth it?

 Paying the deductible.
 Just like your own health insurance, a lot of pet insurance requires a deductible to be paid before your insurance will pick up the tab (and even then, the coverage can be limited to a percentage of the total cost, like 90%).
 Think of it as a PPO and not an HMO.
 The deductible—depending on how much of a monthly premium you are willing to pay—can range from a few dollars upto $1,000.
 In some cases, even more.